-Im always the first person to say that our dogs are individuals and we should treat them as such.
-What suits one might not suit another, so just bare that in mind next time you read- dogs don’t need veggies!
-I can never really get my head around the fact we all want the best for our pets, yet this argument to feed or not to feed will divide for a while yet.
+I’m always the first person to say that our dogs are individuals and we should treat them as such.
+What suits one might not suit another.
+Just bear that in mind next time you read that dogs don’t need veggies!
+I can never really get my head around the fact we all want the best for our pets yet this argument will divide for a while yet.

 There’s now research out there that states adding green leafy veggies to any diet, 3 times a week, will dramatically decrease disease markers.
 Look, I’m not teaching grandma how to suck eggs; we all know the importance of eating fresh foods.
 It’s the same for our dogs.

 Fruit and vegetables provide lots of nutrients.
 This includes vitamins and minerals, phytonutrients, fibre, antioxidants, water and so much more!
 Plus, let’s not forget about naturally occurring enzymes that help to digest food.
 You can find out more information about feeding fruit and veg to your dog in one of my other blogs.